John James Audubon: Audubon in popular culture

 Audubon discovers that his work has been eaten by a rat, in a Japanese woodcut depicting Western people from Lives of Great People of the Occident, published by the Japanese Ministry of Education in 1873.

 Audubon is the subject of the 1969 book-length poem, Audubon: A Vision by Robert Penn Warren.
 Stephen Vincent Benét, with his wife Rosemary Benét, included a poem about Audubon in the children's poetry book A Book of Americans.

 Audubon's 1833 trip to Labrador is the subject of the novel Creation by Katherine Govier.
 Audubon and his wife, Lucy, are the chief characters in the "June" section of the Maureen Howard novel Big as Life: Three Tales for Spring.
 In the novel Audubon's Watch, John Gregory Brown explores a mysterious death that took place on a Louisiana plantation when Audubon worked there as a young man.

 George Voskovec plays Audubon in the 1952 American film The Iron Mistress, which stars Alan Ladd as James Bowie.
 The film imagines a friendship between the two men.

+Satirist and musician Tom Lehrer references the Audubon Society in his 1959 song "Poisoning Pigeons in the Park".

-In 1985, The National Gallery of Art 20C History Project produced a documentary, "John James Audubon: The Birds of America", now widely available online.
+In 1985, the National Gallery of Art 20C History Project produced a documentary, "John James Audubon: The Birds of America", now widely available online.

 In July 2007, PBS's American Masters series aired an episode titled "John James Audubon: Drawn from Nature", Supplemental material is available on the PBS website.

 Audubon appears in the short story "Audubon In Atlantis" by Harry Turtledove, published in the 2010 collection Atlantis and Other Places.
 Audubon's drawings are also the important part of the plot of Gary D. Schmidt's children's novel Okay for Now.

 The choral oratorio Audubon by James Kallembach was premiered on November 9, 2018, in Boston, Massachusetts by Chorus pro Musica.
 The work depicts scenes of Audubon's life and descriptions of the birds he drew with text drawn from the 2004 biography by Richard Rhodes.